leoisqualified/phisher/README.md

 ## Results

-- **Best Model**: [Specify the model achieving the highest accuracy/F1 score].
+- **Best Model**: Per the previous research work, the XGB was the best classifier model, achieving an accuracy of 98%
 - **Accuracy Achieved**: [Mention the percentage accuracy].
 - **Insights**:
-  - [Key insights derived from the analysis, e.g., "Features such as URL length and SSL certification were highly indicative of phishing websites."]
+  - Features such as URL length and presence of HTTPS protocol were highly indicative of phishing websites.

 ---

+## System Architecture

+- **Machine Learning (ML) Engine:** Evaluates and flags active webpages.
+- **Flask Web App:** Development Environment for the web extension.
+Includes an admin interface for companies to log in and view url logs and control access.
+- **Database (SQLite):** Stores logs of analyzed URLs, companies, admins, and blacklist entries.
+- **Company API Key System:** Each company gets a secure API key to log phishing events.
+- **Admin Panel:** Allows companies to:
+  - Log in securely
+  - View their own logs (scoped by company_id)
+  - Blacklist suspicious URLs
+  - Create new companies (if superadmin)

+## User Roles & Access Control

+- **Admin (per company)**
+  - Logs in via `/admin/login`
+  - Views only their company logs via `/admin/logs`
+  - Can blacklist URLs suspicious to their company
+- **API Access**
+  - Companies can use their API Key (`X-API-KEY` header) to interact programmatically with the system.

+## Database Models

+- Company
+  - `id`, `name`, `api_key`
+- AdminUser
+  - `id`, `email`, `password_hash`, `company_id`
+- URLLog
+  - `id`, `url`, `verdict`,`prediction_score`, `timestamp`, `company_id`
+- Blacklist
+  - `id`, `url`, `reason`

+## Routes Overview

+### Authentication & Company

+- `GET /admin/create-company-form` -> Company creation form
+- `POST /admin/create-company` -> Create a company (superadmin)
+- `POST /company/login` -> Login for admins

+### Logs
+- `GET /company/dashboard` -> Company URLLogs

+### Blacklist
+- `POST /admin

 ## Challenges and Future Work

 ### Challenges

 - Feature Engineering: Required significant domain knowledge to derive useful features.
+- Most Websites are Javascript protected to prevent scraping and data collection on these websites.

 ### Future Work

 - Expanding the dataset to include newer phishing patterns.
 - Testing deep learning models for potential performance improvement.
+- Leveraging Intrusive Detection System to allow the extension funtion at the network level.

 ---

 ## Conclusion

 This project demonstrates the effectiveness of machine learning in detecting phishing websites.
-With proper feature selection and model optimization, the system achieves reliable performance, aiding in cybersecurity efforts.
+With proper feature selection and model optimization, the system achieves reliable performance, aiding in cybersecurity and fighting against phishing.

 ---